 Is it possible to win a DUI case at trial?

 Yes!
 You may feel like the deck is stacked against you, but the reality is it is possible to prevail in a DUI trial.
-Your attorney will carefully review the evidence against to you develop the best defense available.
-Many successful defenses center around police misconduct during your police stop or mishandling of your chemical test results.
-Contact the Worden Law Firm to discuss your defense options.
+Your attorney will carefully review the evidence against to you develop the best defense possible.
+Many successful defenses center around police misconduct during your police stop or the mishandling of your chemical test results.
+Contact Worden & Carbitcher to discuss your defense options.